 When Dan McDermott started at Epsilon in 2013, thought leadership responsibilities fell on a lot of different people’s shoulders.
 It just wasn’t anyone’s top priority.

 But with 2018 leadership changes came a new push to make content marketing a dedicated practice at Epsilon.
-Today, there are 5 content marketers working to execute a strategy that’s broken into two dimensions—vertical and product.
+Today, there are five content marketers working to execute a strategy consisting of two dimensions—vertical and product.

 “Our content marketing program had to be well structured,” says Dan.
 “We have such a large and diverse organization with many different business units across multiple verticals.
 The vertical aspect of our content strategy is to work with specialized sales teams to continually talk about key pain points in industries like retail and financial services.
 The other side is the product discipline, where we create thought leadership around what differentiates our products in the marketplace.”

 Epsilon’s content marketing discipline hinges on collaborative relationships with product and sales teams.